EY Tax webcast

-- A state tax reform discussion with special guest speaker Doug Lindholm, President and Executive Director of the Council On State Taxation (COST)
+- A discussion with special guest speaker, Karl Frieden, Vice President and General Counsel, Council On State Taxation (COST)

-- An update covering major legislative, administrative and judicial developments at the state level
+- An update covering recent legislative, administrative and judicial developments at the state level

 This is an interactive webcast and we encourage you to ask questions.

-Quantitative Economics and Statistics, Ernst & Young LLP, Washington, D.C.
+State and Local Tax Leader, Center for Tax Policy, Ernst & Young LLP, Washington, D.C.

-Center for State Tax Policy, Ernst & Young LLP, Washington, D.C.
+State and Local Tax Knowledge Leader, Ernst & Young LLP, Washington, D.C.

 Director of Indirect and State and Local Tax, Ernst & Young LLP, New York, NY

-Jeffrey Saviano is the global EY organization's Americas Director of Indirect, State and Local Tax.
+Jeffrey Saviano is the global Ernst & Young organization’s Americas Director of Indirect, State and Local Tax.
 Jeff leads the indirect, state and local tax practices in the Americas, which includes North, South and Central America and Israel.
 Based in New York City and Boston, Jeff is a principal of Ernst & Young LLP.

 Jeff directs a practice that helps companies manage their state and local taxes in the United States and their non-income-based taxes in Canada and South and Central America.
 He also advises clients on state tax policy matters affecting corporate taxpayers.